 NSF - Graduate Research Fellowship Program (GRFP)

-The National Science Foundation (NSF) offers fellowships to students in their early stages of pursuing a research based Master's or Ph.D. degree.
-The Graduate Research Fellowship Program (GRFP) it affords our nation's research leaders of tomorrow exceptional funding with 3 years of graduate support worth thousands of dollars.National Science Foundation - Graduate Research Fellowship Program (NSF GRFP)
+The National Science Foundation (NSF) offers fellowships to students in the early stages of pursuing a research based Master's or Ph.D. degree.
+The Graduate Research Fellowship Program (GRFP) affords our nation's research leaders of tomorrow exceptional funding with 3 years of graduate support worth thousands of dollars.National Science Foundation - Graduate Research Fellowship Program (NSF GRFP)

 GRFP Fellows Receive the Following:

 - Three years of support

 - $12,000 cost-of-education allowance to institution

 - Opportunities to apply for the Graduate Research Internship Program (GRIP)